 A codicil to a last will and testament does not always have to be typed and witnessed to be considered valid.
 In a number of regions in the United States, a handwritten or holographic will is an acceptable legal amendment.
 The definition of will has been interpreted by the courts to include a codicil.

-In order to prove that the holographic codicil or will was made by the testator, the court will consider statements from witnesses.
-A handwriting expert may also give an opinion as to whether the handwriting on the codicil or will is, in fact, that of the deceased.
+- In order to prove that the holographic codicil or will was made by the testator, the court will consider statements from witnesses.
+A handwriting expert may also give an opinion whether the handwriting on the codicil or will is, in fact, that of the deceased.

 Benefits of Using a Codicil

-Here is a situation in which adding a codicil to an existing will makes sense.
-If your will indicated that you wanted to leave a piece of personal property, such as jewelry, antiques, or a car to a specific person, but you no longer own that item, using a codicil enables you to change the provision to a different piece of property.
+To best understand a codicil, an example is helpful.
+If your will indicated you wanted to leave a piece of personal property, such as jewelry, antiques, or a car to a specific person, but you no longer own that item, using a codicil enables you to change the provision to a different piece of property.
 The person you originally chose can still benefit from your estate; only the item they will receive has changed.

 Codicils and Probate